 Conference for Food Protection, Vice-Chair of Conference

-Brenda Bacon is the current Vice-Chair of Conference for Food Protection (CFP) and the Director of Quality Assurance at Harris Teeter, LLC.
+Brenda Bacon is the current Vice-Chair of the Conference for Food Protection (CFP) and the Director of Quality Assurance at Harris Teeter, LLC.
 She has been involved with CFP as an industry member since 1998 and has served in various positions throughout her time, including committee member, chair of several ad hoc committees, member of Council I and III, Council I Vice-Chair, and Council I Chair.
 Prior to working at Harris Teeter, Brenda was involved in Quality Assurance at Kraft Foods and Tropicana.
-She holds a B.S.
-Microbiology and a M.S.
+She holds a B.S. in Microbiology and a M.S.
 Food Science and Technology from Mississippi State University.
 Her manufacturing and retail food safety experience over the past 30 years has provided a broad expanse of knowledge beneficial to protecting consumers.
 She is honored to work on the Collaborative with some of the best champions of food safety across the nation.

 Ms. Laurie Farmer, Speaker